collingeorge/SKYNET/README.md

   - OFAC sanctioned entities and threat actors
   - Open proxies, anonymizers, TOR exit nodes
   - Malware-infected hosts and botnets

+## Why This List is Better and What Changed

+This updated blocklist is the result of **rigorous statistical analysis** performed on multiple IP blocklists to optimize coverage while minimizing overlap and redundancy.
+Key improvements include:

+- **Maximized Unique IP Coverage:** By analyzing overlap among popular blocklists (primarily FireHOL’s), this list includes IP sets that cover the greatest number of malicious and suspicious addresses without duplicating entries.
+This leads to more efficient blocking and better use of firewall resources.

+- **Reduced False Positives and Noise:** Overlapping blocklists often cause redundant blocking that may include benign IPs flagged multiple times.
+By carefully selecting non-overlapping sets, this list reduces potential false positives and unintended service disruptions.

+- **Layered Defense Strategy:** The list combines core threat intelligence with specialized feeds such as SSH brute force attackers, proxy and anonymizer IPs, and country-specific high-risk blocks, providing a comprehensive multi-layered security posture.

+- **Focused Geographic Filtering:** Based on geopolitical risk assessment, country-specific IP blocks from nations with elevated cyber threat activity have been included to enhance regional filtering aligned with compliance and organizational risk tolerance.

+- **Regularly Updated and Validated:** This list is actively maintained and updated with the latest threat intelligence, ensuring continued relevance and effectiveness.

+These changes ensure that SKYNET users benefit from a more targeted, effective, and manageable IP blocklist that enhances network defense and aligns with modern cybersecurity best practices.

 ## Disclaimer